alshakero/staruphouse-backend/README.md

 </p>

 <h4 align="center">
 This service serves an API of zombies and their items.
-All needed CRUD operations are available for both `zombies` and their `items
+All needed CRUD operations are available for both <code>zombies</code> and their <code>items</code>
 </h4>

 ## Endpoints